material-motion/material-motion/plan-execution-pattern.md

 ## Examples of this separation

-Most platforms have an implementation of this separation for Tween animations.
+Most platforms have an implementation of this separation for tween animations.
 Few platforms have implemented this separation for other [primitives](../primitives.md).

 ![](_assets/PatternMatches.svg)